w3villa-anshul-yadav/git_practice/readme.md

   git remote add origin git@github.com:w3villa-anshul-yadav/git_practice.git
 ```

-# We can chek this using
+# We can check this using

 ```
   git remote -v